pluralsight/guides/author_contest.md

 Feel free to write about any technology that you're passionate about.
 Generally speaking, one of the following:

-- Tutorial on programming with X (where X is a technology or library you’re passionate about)
+- Tutorial on programming with X (where X is a technology or API you’re passionate about)
 - Top 10 things you probably didn’t know about X
 - Guide to what’s new in the latest version of X
 - Advanced guide to programming with X